Best True Crime Documentaries Of 2023

 The Jewel Thief (Hulu)

 Most true crime documentaries are about the hunt for the perpetrator and the search for justice, but Hulu's "The Jewel Thief" is a little bit different, as Gerald Blanchard was captured a long time ago.
-The small-time Canadian shoplifter turned bank robber set his eye on larger and larger prizes and the largest of them all?
+The small-time Canadian shoplifter-turned-bank robber set his eye on larger and larger prizes, and the largest of them all?
 A piece of Vienna's crown jewels.

-The documentary's director, Landon Van Soest, explained to the Los Angeles Times just why Blanchard makes for a fascinating subject: "I've been obsessed with the story for a decade," he explained. "...
-He can be kind and polite, but we're dealing with a criminal with a lot of antisocial behavior.
+The documentary's director, Landon Van Soest, explained to the Los Angeles Times just why Blanchard makes for a fascinating subject: "I've been obsessed with the story for a decade," he explained.
+"He can be kind and polite, but we're dealing with a criminal with a lot of antisocial behavior.
 As far as I know, no one was ever hurt in his crimes, but he clearly had a dark side."

-Blanchard's crimes are the stuff of a crime thriller, rather than a documentary, and that's only a small part of what makes this one so fascinating.
-Hearing Blanchard telling his own story with no qualms is to hear the tale of a convicted bank robber who sees himself as a modern-day Robin Hood, doing what he does best simply because he can ... and so he could donate some of his ill-gotten gains to the charities of his choice.
+Blanchard's crimes are the stuff of a crime thriller rather than a documentary, and that's only a small part of what makes this one so fascinating.
+To hear Blanchard telling his own story with no qualms is to hear the tale of a convicted bank robber who sees himself as a modern-day Robin Hood, doing what he does best simply because he can ... and so he could donate some of his ill-gotten gains to the charities of his choice.
 Genius?
 Criminal?
 Thrill-seeking?
 All of the above?
 Watch and decide.

 The Lady of Silence: The Mataviejitas Murders (Netflix)

 What makes a great true crime documentary?
-First, take a director with a flair for the sort of subliminally significant shots that would make Alfred Hitchcock proud, add in some of the most vulnerable victims that have ever been taken advantage of, a system that absolutely failed them, and a wrongly convicted killer, and that's just the beginning of the strange, dark dive viewers take in Netflix's "The Lady of Silence: The Mataviejitas Murders."
+First, take a director with a flair for the sort of subliminally significant shots that would make Alfred Hitchcock proud, and then add in some of the most vulnerable victims who have ever been taken advantage of, a system that absolutely failed them, and a wrongly convicted killer, and that's just the beginning of the strange, dark dive viewers take in Netflix's "The Lady of Silence: The Mataviejitas Murders."

 In a nutshell, it's the story of a horrific series of murders that happened in Mexico City in the late 1990s and early 2000s.
-The MO was as reliable as it was awful: An unknown killer would talk their way into the homes of elderly women with promises of help and financial guidance.
+The M.O. was as reliable as it was awful: An unknown killer would talk their way into the homes of elderly women with promises of help and financial guidance.
 Then, they were murdered.
 Those murders were so brutal that it was assumed the perpetrator was a man and likely one who was a part of the city's wrestling scene.
 What's that old saying about what happens when anyone assumes anything?

-And it doesn't stop with the arrest: As El Pais reported around the dropping of the documentary, one suspect arrested in 2004 is still in jail ... in spite of the fact that the evidence that put her there has been debunked.
+And it doesn't stop with the arrest: As El Pais reported around the release of the documentary, one suspect arrested in 2004 is still in jail ... in spite of the fact that the evidence that put her there has been debunked.
 It's no wonder that Rolling Stone says this in one of their must-watch documentaries of the year.

 Stolen Youth: Inside the Cult at Sarah Lawrence (Hulu)

 There is nothing easy to watch about Hulu's "Stolen Youth: Inside the Cult at Sarah Lawrence."
 Nothing.
-But at the same time, it's an incredibly important watch, and it tells the story of how quickly one person can exert an extraordinary amount of influence over an entire group of people: The Sarah Lawrence students went from having a roomie's dad crashing on the couch to being caught up in a situation that would lead to a conviction for sex trafficking, forced labor, and extortion.
+But at the same time, it's an incredibly important watch, and it tells the story of how quickly one person can exert an extraordinary amount of influence over an entire group of people.
+The Sarah Lawrence students involved went from having a roomie's dad crashing on the couch to being caught up in a situation that would lead to a conviction for sex trafficking, forced labor, and extortion.

 Lawrence "Larry" Ray moved into his daughter's dorm in 2010, quickly won her friends over with wildly exaggerated stories of his James Bond-style exploits, and then, things went sideways with the unfolding of a shocking tale, told in the documentary by the students themselves — with help from actual archival footage.
 Ray, it turns out, filmed all the interactions with the students, and included in the doc are graphic videos of the students being pinned on the ground, hit repeatedly, and worse.